 Hosting a workshop is a great way to advertise and create connections in your field of expertise.
 Workshops can serve as additional revenue for your business.
 And aside from imparting valuable knowledge or skills to your audience, it can also be a learning experience for you to refresh and refine your practical and theoretical skills as the host.

 A successful workshop takes a lot of planning.
 If not done well, it can be a huge waste of your resources.
-But if hosted successfully, workshops can be beneficial for you and everyone involved.
+But if hosted successfully, experiential workshops for your business can be beneficial for you and everyone involved.
 Below are some creative ways you can incorporate into the success of your workshop:

 1. Make your topic relevant